devadvance/devadvance.github.io/giga.md

 {: .center}

 What do you get when you combine an interest in pushing the limits of what's possible with film photography, microscopy, and some software to glue it together?
 You get gigapixel film scans via whole slide imaging.
+In other words, you start scanning film with a microscope.

 Start by checking out [the results](#demo).
 After looking at some demo images, I encourage you to read [why](#why) and [how](#how) I did this!